bassam-h20/morse-encode-decode/README.md

 * (encode_ham) asks the user to enter the sender, receiver, and the message to be sent and converts it to extended morse code as shown below

 * (decode_ham) asks the user to enter the extended morse code, and decodes it to characters and symbols (the '/' character is to seperate words).
-It then displays in the form of a tuple the sender, receiver, and message that are in the extended morse code
+It then displays the sender, receiver, and message that are in the extended morse code

 ![encode_ham example](./morse_task2.png)